What to Expect Before and After Cataract Surgery

 - The day before surgery I was told not to eat or drink anything after midnight.
 No Coffee?
 NO!
 Not even water.
 I scheduled my appointment as early as possible!

 - We arrived at the hospital at 8am.
 My husband was there, too, and went with me as I checked in, showed my insurance cards and ID and gave pertinent information.
-At this time, I also had to pay for the special multifocal lens that would be inserted in my eye and were not covered by my insurance.
+At this time, I also had to pay for the special multifocal lens that would be inserted in my eye which were not covered by my insurance.

 - We were shown to a pre-op room where I put on a gown, but could stay dressed from the waist down.
 All jewelry had to be removed – next time I’ll leave it home!